André Bikey: Russia

 Bikey moved to Russia to join Premier League club Shinnik Yaroslavl.
 He scored one goal in 11 league games for Oleg Dolmatov's "Black-Blues".
 His performances attracted the attention of Lokomotiv Moscow head coach Vladimir Eshtrekov, who signed him in July 2005.
 Lokomotiv ended the 2005 season in third place after finishing behind runners-up Spartak Moscow on matches won.
 He played for the club in the qualification stages of the UEFA Champions League, and was sent off in the competition as they were knocked out by Austrian side Rapid Wien.
 Lokomotiv dropped into the UEFA Europa League, and Bikey played for the club as they were knocked out by Spanish side Sevilla in the Round of 32.
 Bikey featured in five league games in the early part of the 2006 season.
-He was popular with supporters; however, he was targeted for racist abuse to the extent that he felt it necessary to carry a gun whilst out in Moscow to protect himself from racist gangs.
+He was popular with supporters yet struggled to find a common ground with most of the teammates, and perceived himself as targeted for racist abuse to the extent that he felt it necessary to carry a gun whilst out in Moscow to protect himself from racist gangs.
 He was allowed to leave by head coach Slavoljub Muslin in August 2006, who said "he is a good player, he just doesn’t fit into our team".